breadnone/UPlayerLoop/README.md

 Note:
 - Runtime only.
-- Use the make a custom class and inherit the CustomPlayerLoop for more controls.
+- Make a custom class and inherit the CustomPlayerLoop for more control.